 This includes developing inclusive plans and strategies that are sensitive to the needs of older residents, as well as supporting Seniors’ Week each year to recognise the valuable contribution older people make to their community.

-At Local Government NSW (LGNSW), we work with other spheres of government to ensure that healthy ageing programs and the Commonwealth Home Support Program (CHSP) are well resourced to meet the growing needs of older people and their carers in local communities.
-Our work is supported by financial assistance from the NSW Government and the Australian Department of Health under the CHSP.
+Local Government NSW works with councils and other spheres of government to ensure that healthy ageing programs and the Commonwealth Home Support Program (CHSP) are well resourced to meet the growing needs of older people and their carers in communities.
+Our work is supported by financial assistance from the NSW Government and the Australian Department of Health and Aged Care under the CHSP.

-Developed by LGNSW in partnership with the NSW Office for Carers, Ageing and Disability Inclusion, the Integrated Age-Friendly Planning Toolkit for Local Government in NSW helps councils plan for an ageing population, especially with respect to the various components of the built environment.
+Developed by LGNSW in partnership with the NSW Department of Communities and Justice, the updated Age-Friendly Toolkit for Local Government in NSW helps councils plan for an ageing population through the application of a suite of resources and tools provided in the kit.

 BACK TO MAIN PAGE